jordanlevy001/challenge-kickstarter-analysis/README.md

 <img width="1104" alt="Columns and Rows for Outcomes Based on Goals" src="https://user-images.githubusercontent.com/88804543/129991486-39e96f19-afdc-41f9-9a06-83c26835aef5.png">

-#### For our analysis, it will be helpful to group the goal amounts into dollar-amount ranges.
+#### For our analysis, it was helpful to group the goal amounts into dollar-amount ranges.
 In the "Goal" column on the left, the dollar-amount ranges were designated as follows:
 <img width="117" alt="Goal Amounts Grouped" src="https://user-images.githubusercontent.com/88804543/129991544-e55496f0-8ad4-48e2-8838-f72b910ddd1f.png">

 #### To populate the "Number Successful", "Number Failed", "Number Canceled" columns, we used the COUNTIFS() function.
-By using the COUNTIFS() function, we can filter the data to count cells which match our designated criteria.
-For this table, we will use the COUNTIFS() function to count cells with the following criteria:
+By using the COUNTIFS() function, we were able to filter the data to count cells which matched our designated criteria.
+For this table, we used the COUNTIFS() function to count cells with the following criteria:
 #### 1. Subcategory: plays
-#### 2. Outcome: successful/failed/canceled (we will choose 1)
+#### 2. Outcome: successful/failed/canceled (designate 1)
 #### 3. Goal: corresponding to the dollar-amount range on the left in column A

-#### This is what the formula looked like for the first row of the table in the "Number Successful" column, where the goal amount was less than 1000
+#### This is what the formula looked like for the first row of the table in the "Number Successful" column, where the goal amount was less than 1000:
 <img width="566" alt="Excel COUNTIFS Function1" src="https://user-images.githubusercontent.com/88804543/129991987-b37c0db7-bbbd-4fc0-ad48-71fd60e08bb0.png">

-#### For all 3 columns "Number Successful", "Number Failed", "Number Canceled", the COUNTIFS() formula will need to filter the Kickstarter sheet in column R($R:$R), which is the "Subcategory" for "plays".
-In the Kickstarter sheet, column D is where the goal amount is located, so we select the entire column ($D:$D).
+#### For all 3 columns "Number Successful", "Number Failed", "Number Canceled", the COUNTIFS() formula needed to filter the Kickstarter sheet in column R($R:$R), which is the "Subcategory" for "plays".
+In the Kickstarter sheet, column D is where the goal amount is located, so we selected the entire column ($D:$D).
 And we want to count cells with goal amounts less than 1000("<1000").
 The dollar signs ($) lock the cells in the formula so they do not change if you copy and paste the formula or drag it into another cell.
 In the Kickstarter sheet, column F is the "Outcome".
 We want to filter for only "successful" outcomes in all of column F ($F:$F); so the whole column is selected and our criteria is "successful".
-#### Withing the "Number Successful" column, the only difference in the formulas between rows is the goal amounts (column D in the Kickstarter worksheet).
+#### Within the "Number Successful" column, the only difference in the formulas between rows is the goal amounts (column D in the Kickstarter worksheet).
 The next goal range is 1000 to 4999, so the second row in the "Number Successful" column will contain the formula:
 <img width="734" alt="Excel COUNTIFS Function2" src="https://user-images.githubusercontent.com/88804543/129994136-3cb7b76b-c9b6-4956-b50c-05e6d3a62e9d.png">
 #### You can see that the cells to be counted in the "Goals" column D in the Kickstarter worksheet are greater than or equal to 1000 ("<=1000") and less than or equal to 4999 ("<=4999"), which is denoted in the formula.

 #### After populating all of the rows within the "Number Successful" column, we move over to the "Number Failed" column.
 The difference in the formula between cells is the outcome column (F) in the Kickstarter worksheet.
 We edit the formula to count cells in column F on the Kickstarter worksheet that contain the outcome "failed".
 See the example:
 <img width="708" alt="Excel COUNTIFS Function3" src="https://user-images.githubusercontent.com/88804543/129994253-36fbc799-d677-42b2-a601-49fb0fcd4570.png">

 #### For the same row in the "Number Canceled" column, the formula would be adjusted to filter for the outcome: canceled.
 The formula looks like this:
 <img width="727" alt="Excel COUNTIFS Function4" src="https://user-images.githubusercontent.com/88804543/129994505-468831f5-54e2-4c9b-8a45-045497cb00b0.png">

-#### After the "Number of: Successful, Failed, Canceled" columns are populated, we can write a formula to calculate the "Total Projects" column.
-We do this by summing the corresponding "Number Successful" with the "Number Failed" and the "Number Canceled".
-We use the function SUM().
+#### After the "Number of: Successful, Failed, Canceled" columns were populated, we wrote a formula to calculate the "Total Projects" column.
+We did this by summing the corresponding "Number Successful" with the "Number Failed" and the "Number Canceled".
+We used the function SUM().
 In this example, we are summing cells B3 to D3.
 The formula in action with the involved cells highlighted looks like this:
 <img width="527" alt="Excel Total Projects Example" src="https://user-images.githubusercontent.com/88804543/129994677-5a439f17-92d2-4c8a-96e7-3b0ac8c39e56.png">
 #### This formula was then dragged down to fill all of the rows below it within Column E.
 #### To calculate the values in the next column, "Percentage Successful", we need to take the "Number Successful" (column B) and divide it by the "Total Projects" (column E).
 You can multiply this value by 100% to put it in percent form, or you can designate the format of the cell as "Percentage", as I did in this example.
 When changing the cell to "Percentage" format, Excel automatically moves the decimal 2 places to the right of the current number in the cell, which is equivalent to multiplying the value by 100%.